Thursday, September 24, 2009

 local 250 356-2933

-online use this link and click on the “participate in a public hearing” button.
+and click on the “participate in a public hearing” button.

 If you are unable to make it to an in person session then you can submit your thoughts in writing or by